raspberrypilearning/binary-hero/en/step_1.md

 ## Introduction

-You are going to make a game in which you play the notes of a song as they scroll down the stage.
+Make a game in which you play the notes of a song as they scroll down the stage.

 ### What you will make